 Khan Azem Pacha: (left) entrance; (right) detail of the portal

-After a long period during which the khan was used for storage, a lengthy restoration has brought back the building to its former elegance; it is currently (2011) used for temporary exhibitions.
+After a long period during which the khan was used for storage, a lengthy restoration has brought back the building to its former elegance.

 Khan az-Zeit was built before Khan Azem Pacha and its design with an open rectangular courtyard surrounded by a portico (in the past used for stables and warehouses) and a loggia (where the rooms for the travellers were located) is more traditional.
 It is now part of the market which occupies the western section of the Old Town.